FlutterFlow/flutterflow-documentation/docs/intro/ff-ui/toolbar.md

 We scan and suggest enhancements to elevate your app's design and speed.
 Imagine having a personal consultant for design and performance dedicated to improving the user experience of your app.

-Optimizations: We spotlight elements that may slow down your app.
+**Optimizations**: We spotlight elements that may slow down your app.
 For example, a query on a column, unused and duplicate backend query, a widget with unbounded size, etc.

-UI Enhancements: We offer tips for a more visually appealing and user-friendly design, like resizing a small tap target of any widget.
+**UI Enhancements**: We offer tips for a more visually appealing and user-friendly design, like resizing a small tap target of any widget.

 :::info